Skip to main content

 Suppliers are selected based on a track record of excellence, recommendations from other departments, relevant certifications, demonstrable technical leadership, alignment with the civil service code, support for programs like apprenticeships, strong engagement with the leadership vision, clear articulation of risks, measurable KPIs, and long-term value for money.

-How does your organization support and develop individuals with limited or no cloud experience for roles in cloud initiatives?
+How does your organisation support and develop individuals with limited or no cloud experience for roles in cloud initiatives?

 No Specific Development Path: